gyrogami logo

 DRAWPLATE - It could create an interesting effect but they're supposed to be left undoctored.
 Kumihimo wasn't made for wire so it's uncharted territory.

-ENDCAPS & CLASPS - Wires are prone to separating, unwrapping, or becoming uneven near the ends first.
+ENDCAPS & CLASPS - Wires are prone to separating, unwrapping, or becoming uneven near the ends.
 After they are doctored up they will be covered with caps.
 The caps can be crimped or glued/epoxied but a jewelry-quality chain would likely be soldered or have a sleek mechanical fastener.
 Whatever, however, and why-ever, as long as they are secure, look good, and function properly.

 Posted by M: June 10, 2024